- There were around 10,700 new cases of bladder cancer in the UK in 2012, that’s around 29 people every day.

-- Half of patients diagnosed with bladder cancer will survive their disease for at least ten years.
+- Half (50%) of people diagnosed with bladder cancer in England and Wales survive their disease for ten years or more (2010-11).

-- Bladder cancer survival is higher for patients diagnosed at a younger age.
+- Bladder cancer survival is higher in men than women.

 - 42% (44% in males and 37% in females) of bladder cancer cases each year in the UK are linked to major lifestyle and other risk factors.